View the recording of the 2023 Fall Community Lecture below.

 The Windward Institute presents two free educational lectures open to the public in the spring and fall of each year: the Fall Community Lecture and Robert J. Schwartz Memorial Lecture in the spring.
-While the lectures are open to the public, registration is required.
+Sign up for early access and information about upcoming events here.

 Anxiety disorders are among the most common mental health disorders in the United States; 31.9% of adolescents meet criteria for at least one.
 Additionally, anxiety disorders are on the rise: high school students today have more anxiety symptoms than did teens in the 1980s, and 80% of youth with an anxiety disorder are not receiving treatment.
 Without effective intervention, anxiety in childhood tends to persist and can lead to additional mental health problems.
 As students spend approximately 1,000 hours each year in school, school-based professionals play a crucial role in identifying students who are struggling with anxiety and helping students receive appropriate interventions.
 Social support is key when considering resilience in the time of stress.
 It is crucial for parents and educators to support children in a variety of ways that promote resilience and bravery.

 Dyslexia is one of the most prevalent disabilities affecting American school children.
 Between 8% and 10% of American children have dyslexia, and more than 10% of other children are at risk of identification.
 The question addressed in this lecture is why children have dyslexia.
 Dr. Kearns will explain how children with this language-based learning disability have brains that process specific tasks differently and how this relates to their performance on reading-related tests.
 In addition, he will present other possible causes of word reading difficulty that can be confused with dyslexia.
 He will also address controversies about dyslexia—including why some people do not even like the word.
 The goal of the lecture is to help people understand what dyslexia is and what it is not.